 You are looking for a home-based Panchakarma treatment either because there are no Panchakarma treatment centres near you or you are not ready to shell out so much money or simply because you love DIY methods.

-So, how can you do Panchakarma at home without being an expert at it or shelling out so much money?
+So, how can you do Panchakarma treatment at home without being an expert at it or shelling out so much money?
 To understand this, we first need to understand what Panchakarma actually is.

 Panchakarma treatment is a five-step therapy to remove the accumulated toxins from the body often known in Ayurveda as ama.
 These toxins accumulate over the period due to lifestyle, food and imbalanced doshas or energy types (Vata, Pitta, Kapha).